 In February of 2015, (after meeting the illustrious Ashleigh Gardner, Head of Publishing at Wattpad) I posted a story titled Bon Bons to Yoga Pants as an experiment on Wattpad.
-1.4 millions reads and countless sponsorships later, I wanna chat about my favorite social media platform.
+1.4 millions reads and countless sponsorships later, I wanna chat about this social media platform.

 Don’t point out errors in the comments or get analytical.
-Wattpad is loving and supportive—haters don’t hate.
+They’re loving and supportive—haters don’t hate.
 If you don’t like the story, don’t read it.
 Serious fans re-read stories like cray-zay.
 Several of mine have read BBTYP at least ten times.
 They watch the comments.

 They will attack haters.

 - Shorter is better.
 The sweet spot hits around 1500 words.

 - Don’t post a novel all at once.
 Space it out over months.
 Start with a 3 x a week, build some attention, then go daily at the end.